AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 3. **Magical Tomes:**
 	- In their exploration, the party may discover other enchanted books that grant temporary magical benefits or knowledge applicable to their adventures.
-	- a book on hags and al
+	- a book on hags and allies

 1. **Magical artifact**
 	- choose one that benefits the party